Skip to main content

 Te Awamutu has a history stretching back to the fourteenth century, when Tainui landed at Kawhia and settled the area.
 It was home to the Otawhao Mission and St John's Church which was erected in the 1850's and still stands today.

-The Te Awamutu isite Visitor Information Centre offers tourism information and visit planning for Te Awamutu visitors and locals.
-The isite provides comprehensive, impartial information and a booking service for Te Awamutu and New Zealand for accommodation, activities, attractions and travel bookings.
+The Te Awamutu Information & Visitor Centre offers tourism information and visit planning for Te Awamutu visitors and locals.
+The Information Centre provides comprehensive, impartial information and a booking service for Te Awamutu and New Zealand for accommodation, activities, attractions and travel.

 Te Awamutu Event Venues